unartig/sepsis_osc/typst/main_thesis.typ

 A biological organism, such as the human body, can be regarded as a self-regulating system that, under healthy conditions, maintains a homeostatic state @Placeholder.
 Homeostasis refers to a dynamic but balanced equilibrium in which the physiological subsystems continuously interact to sustain stability despite external perturbations.
 In the context of the #acr("DNM"), this equilibrium is represented by a synchronous regime of both layers in the duplex oscillator system.
-In synchonous states, the organ layer and immune layer exhibit coordinated phase and frequency dynamics, reflecting balanced communication, collective frequency of cellular metabolism and stable systemic function.
+In synchronous states, the organ layer and immune layer exhibit coordinated phase and frequency dynamics, reflecting balanced communication, collective frequency of cellular metabolism and stable systemic function.

 Pathology, in contrast, is modeled by the breakdown of the synchronicity and the formation of frequency clusters in the parenchymal layer, i.e. loss of homeostatic balance.
 In the #acr("DNM") least one cluster will exhibit increased frequency and one with lower or unchanged frequency.
-This aligns with medical observation, where unhealthy parenchymal cells change to an less efficient anaerobic glycosis based metabolism, forcing them to increase their metabolic activity to keep up with the energy demand.
+This aligns with medical observation, where unhealthy parenchymal cells change to a less efficient anaerobic glycosis based metabolism, forcing them to increase their metabolic activity to keep up with the energy demand.
 Remaining healthy cells are expected to stay frequency synchronized to a lower and "healthy" frequency.

-A splay state corresponds to a more vulnerable biological condition, even though the phases are not synchronized, the frequencies still are.
+A splay state are considered to a more vulnerable or less resilient condition, even though the phases are not synchronized, the frequencies still are, the overall coherence is weakened @osc2.
+// Splay states generally have comparably small attractors in the parameter space of the #acr("DNM") and often coincide with

+Mean Phase Velocities are calculated as followed:
+$
+  mean(phi^mu) = 1/N sum^N_j phi^mu_j
+$ <eq:std>